Poker Flat Research Range

 The Poker Flat Research Range (PFRR) is a launch facility and rocket range for sounding rockets in the U.S. state of Alaska, located on a 5132 acre site at Chatanika, about 30 miles (50 km) northeast of Fairbanks and 1.5 degrees south of the Arctic Circle.
 More than 1,700 launches have been conducted at the range to study the Earth's atmosphere and the interaction between the atmosphere and the space environment.
 Areas studied at PFRR include the aurora, plasma physics, the ozone layer, solar proton events, Earth's magnetic field, and ultraviolet radiation.
 Rockets launched at PFRR have attained an apogee of 930 mi.

 PFRR is owned by the University of Alaska Fairbanks (UAF) Geophysical Institute, the only such owned by a university in the world, and is operated under contract to the NASA Wallops Flight Facility.
 Other users include the United States Naval Research Laboratory (NRL), the Air Force Geophysics Lab (AFGL), and various universities and research laboratories.
 Since its founding in 1969, PFRR has been closely aligned with and funded by the Defense Threat Reduction Agency and its predecessor, the Defense Nuclear Agency (DNA).

 History

 The University of Alaska had performed auroral research since the 1920s, and when sounding rockets were developed for this purpose, the university decided to build a range for them.
 The UAF Geophysical Institute leased the land that became the PFRR from the state of Alaska, and the range's facilities were initially completed in 1969 with leadership and vision from T. Neil Davis.
-PFRR's first supervisor, Neal Brown, directed the facility for 18 years, from 1971 to 1989.
+PFRR's first supervisor, Neal Brown, directed the facility for 18 years, from 1971 to 1989 (see www.nealbrownrockets.com).
 In the 1990s, new facilities were built with a $10 million grant provided by Congress.
 Refurbishment of older facilities is an ongoing project.